 Hamakua Marsh and Pu'u o Ehu Hillside

 Healthy Climate Communities works in collaboration with Hawaii State Department of Land and Natural Resources (DLNR) , local schools and other community groups to restore the watershed for Hamakua Marsh, called Pu'u o Ehu Hillside.
-Since 2015 we planted thousands of native plants, including the endangered ko'oloa'ula (Abutilon menziesii).
+Since 2015 we planted thousands of native plants, including the endangered ko'oloa'ula (Abutilon menziesii) and the endangered mao hau hele (Hibiscus brackenridgei).
 Caring for native plants is a tough job made possible by installing drip irrigation, using ground cover and the hands of many volunteers.

 Hamakua Marsh and the adjacent Kawainui Marsh make up the largest remaining wetland habitat in the State.
 It is a wildlife sanctuary owned by DLNR and home to four species of endemic and endangered waterbirds.